 Know where you stand with your Workers' Compensation claim.
 Call us at 503-325-8600 to discuss your case.
+We have offices in Astoria and Beaverton, and can meet with you in person at your convenience.
 Under the Oregon Workers' Compensation statute, we earn a fee only if we obtain a benefit you were denied, or an increase in an existing benefit.
 The State of Oregon must approve all attorney fees, and certain cases, we can even recover costs.

 We have helped many Oregon and Washington families with their auto and truck injury claims, and know that the days following a car collision can be overwhelming.
 You are dealing with adjusters, medical billing offices, the Department of Motor Vehicles, and even lawyers soliciting your services.
 This is a full plate for anyone, but even more so when injured.
 Learn more about the most important issues you face, and what mistakes not to make.

 You did not plan this, but you have questions, concerns, and decisions to make.
 We can help you figure out where you stand, and provide valuable information on the most common concerns, including: